-Janet Gill has been the Company's interim Chief Financial Officer since March 11, 2014.
+Janet Gill has been Aspen Group's Chief Financial Officer since December 11, 2014 and served as the interim Chief Financial Officer until that date from March 11, 2014.
 From September 2012 until March 11, 2014, Ms. Gill was the Company's Controller.
 From 2003 until August 2012, Ms. Gill was a consultant for Resources Global Professionals, a professional services firm that helps business leaders execute internal initiatives.
 Ms. Gill is a Certified Public Accountant (inactive) in New York.

-Cheri St. Arnauld has been the Company's Chief Academic Officer since March 6, 2014.
+Cheri St. Arnauld has been Aspen Group's Chief Academic Officer since March 6, 2014.
 From January 2012 until March 6, 2014, Dr. St. Arnauld was an educational consultant for the St. Arnauld Group.
 From August 2008 until January 2012, Dr. St. Arnauld was the Provost and Chief Academic Officer at Grand Canyon University.

-Gerard Wendolowski has been the Company's Chief Operating Officer since March 11, 2014.
-Since May 2011, Mr. Wendolowski has been the Senior Vice President of Marketing and Business Development at Aspen University.
-From January 2008 until May 2011, Mr. Wendolowski was the Vice President of Marketing at Atrinsic, Inc., a digital marketing agency.
+Gerard Wendolowski has been Aspen Group's Chief Operating Officer since March 11, 2014.
+From May 2011 until March 11, 2014, Mr. Wendolowski served as Aspen University's Senior Vice President of Marketing and Business Development.
+From January 2008 until May 2011, Mr. Wendolowski served as the Vice President of Marketing at Atrinsic, Inc., a digital marketing firm.